victor297/Interactive-Lung-Cancer-Detection-System/README.md

 # Lung Cancer Detection
 In this project, I used multiple python libraries to detect whether a person is suffering from lung cancer.
-I obtained training data from [Kaggle](https://www.kaggle.com/).
+I collected training data from [Kaggle](https://www.kaggle.com/).
 ## Installation of required tools

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install numpy, pandas, sklearn.